Things to Do in Zagreb

 Immerse yourself in the history, culture, and everyday life of Croatia's capital city.

-We'll walk some off-the-beaten paths, and you'll hear things you can't find in the guidebooks or on the internet.
+See the most important sights as well as several hidden gems of this city with almost a million of hearts.
+We'll walk some off-the-beaten paths, and you'll have a chance to hear about the city you can't find neither in the guidebooks nor on internet.

 The tour includes: